-But many of these tools operate in silos and don’t work off a unified set of first-party data for prospects and buyers — two major deterrents to ecommerce marketing success.
+But many of these tools operate in silos and don’t work off a unified set of first-party data for prospects and customers— two deterrents to ecommerce marketing success.

-Without unified (and accurate) customer data compiled in a single customer view, you and your team can’t effectively move the needle for both your offline and online business.
+Without unified (and accurate) customer data compiled in a single customer view, you and your growth teams can’t effectively move the needle for both your ecommerce business.

-This means an upgrade from your current ecommerce analytics tools — and investment in a single source of truth where all shopper data can live — is essential for your brand.
+This means upgrading your current ecommerce analytics setup — and investing in a single source of truth in which all shopper data can live — is essential for success.

 Advanced customer analytics: Your path to enhancing ecommerce conversion rates

-Enterprise e-tail organizations.
-Up-and-coming DTC companies.
-Regional bricks-and-clicks brands.
-The leaders in these retail niches all rely on advanced ecommerce analytics tools today to achieve their principal business objectives and marketing KPIs.
+Many online retail and bricks-and-clicks companies rely on advanced ecommerce analytics tools today to achieve their principal business objectives and marketing KPIs.